yuriizubkov/petwant-device/README.md

   10 // maxTimeDriftSeconds, max time drift before sync (in seconds) between Rpi clock and device clock )
 ```
-If you will be using Raspberry Pi Zero W board as a server and connect everything according to the scheme from the wiki (comming soon), you can omit the optional parameters:
+If you will be using Raspberry Pi Zero W board as a server and connect everything according to the scheme from the [Wiki](https://github.com/yuriizubkov/petwant-device/wiki/Wiring-diagram), you can omit the optional parameters:
 ``` javascript
 const PetwantDevice = require('petwant-device')
 const petwantDevice = new PetwantDevice()